mnemnion/JLpeg.jl/Plans.md

 Also useful for e.g. iterating over a large XML or JSON file: deep recursion is unusual, but the structure means that any interruption before the final closing element would fail the match in an ordinary PEG parser.

+### String generation

+This has been on the long-term plan for a long time, and debugging the MultiSets got me thinking about it again.
+It's very simple: a different VM which interprets the opcodes as rules for generating a string.

+Easy: Chars, Sets, repetition, these are all done with a random number generator.
+Choices should maintain a modulus and produce a different choice each time they're visited, recursive self-calls are treated as a sort of repetition (which of course they are).
+I think we can ignore throws which don't have a recovery rule, and any sequence before one (this is very uncommon anyway).

+The only tricky part is predicates, and it isn't that tricky, just brute-force it: for `!`, generate a token, test it, continue, for `~`, use the lookahead as the generator, then apply the second rule.

+I just think it would be funny to build a cheesy math parser in the demo, and then instead of parsing an expression, generate one.
+There are actually useful things to do with it as well but those are mostly debugging aids, especially if trying to make a conformant parser for a language which already has one.

+In fact, I'm going to start with a complete Set generator which just goes in order.
+This is the easiest way to demonstrate that the Unicode sets aren't producing any garbage or characters that obviously don't belong to the set.